 Cho was always viewed as a spokesperson of ADMK/BJP.
 It doesn't mean Cho never criticized these parties.
 If you read Thuglak regularly, you can understand Cho never spared them too.
 But the criticism will be constructive, not abusive as some other weeklies does.
 That is the reason why he was seen as a spokesperson.
 Best example was, though Cho supported demonetization, the next week, Thuglak cover page had a cartoon about the prevailing cash crunch situation and mocking BJP.
 There is a difference between criticizing someone strongly and abusing them.
 Cho, always preferred the first way.

-Cho helped DMK to ally with Congress and Mooppanar in 1996.
+Cho helped DMK to ally with Mooppanar in 1996.
+In fact, Mooppanar came out of Congress and formed a party, based on Cho's advice.
 He also worked for ADMK-DMDK alliance in 2011.
 Before forming the alliance itself, Cho confidently said to Vijayakanth that, he would be the leader of opposition, if he joins the ADMK alliance.
 Cho never believed in dramatic changes overnight.
 He was practical.
 For him, in 1996, ADMK was a bigger evil than DMK.
 That is why he supported DMK, inspite of DMK's anti-brahmin politics.
 In 2011, DMK was a bigger evil and with DMK in power at both state and centre, many felt, a second term to DMK would turn TN itself a slave of one family.
 Cho felt the same.
 Then he brought in DMDK into ADMK alliance and rest is history.

 His plays like 'Unmaye un vilai enna', 'Saathirangal sonnadhillai','enge brahmanan','Mohammad Bin Thuglak' are very popular even today.
 People write non sense in the name of quoting Ramayana or Mahabharatha.
 Cho wrote both Valmiki Ramayana(Valmiki Ramayanam) and Vyasar's Mahabharatha(Mahabharatham Pesukirathu) in Tamil, the authentic versions of Ramayana and Mahabharatha.
 I have listened to Cho's explanations to Bhagawad Gita, it gives an inexplicable pleasure.
 Only a gifted personality like Cho can do all that.